 Visit the Office of Information Technology website for any help you need with computing issues.
 You can also call the office help line at 919.515.HELP (4357).

 Student Services Center

 Learn about changes to the academic calendar, class enrollment, financial aid and more.
 Check back for additional resources as they become available.

 The new Academic Success Center has opened in the D.H.
 Hill Jr. Library.
 This center helps students successfully complete their degree requirements by providing a comprehensive variety of free programs and resources that promote academic skill development and independent learning within the university environment.
-The center will be a key location to study, meet others and find many academic resources.
+The center is a key location to study, meet others and find many academic resources.

 - Academic peer mentoring, providing support for successful study habits.

 - One-on-one and small group tutoring by appointment.

 - Drop-in tutoring, academic advising, career counseling and wellness coaching.

 The Libraries has implemented procedures to ensure that visitors can maintain adequate physical distancing, and it will adhere to procedures for cleaning high-touch surfaces.
 Faculty, staff and students are required to wear face coverings in all library spaces.
 Access is limited to NC State students, faculty and staff, as well as university affiliates with a Wolfpack One Card, including Centennial Campus partners.